 Chrysalis started out as a little Zebra in a small village in the middle of nowhere, then became vampiric monster, draining everypony she could get dry of their love but still remaining little more than a local menace until she became a slave to Queen Cocoon, considered so low on the pecking order she was only good for entertainment.
 By the end of her Origins Episode, she's killed off the Changeling Queen and taken over the hive, becoming the Big Bad level threat she's known as.

-My Little Castlevania has The Creepy Undertaker Dirt Nap.
+Equestrylvania has The Creepy Undertaker Dirt Nap.
 An outcast among ponies because of his special talent for burying the dead, he grows to hate the rest of Ponyville in turn.
 When he stumbles across Dracula's minions searching for one of his body parts, they sense the emptiness in Dirt Nap and offer him a purpose and a chance for revenge against those that scorned him.
 He accepts and becomes the host for the demon Aguni, before proceeding to burn down most of Ponyville.

-In The Wizard In The Shadows Harry is technically already a nightmare - to the bad guys.
+In The Wizard in the Shadows Harry is technically already a nightmare - to the bad guys.
 He proceeds to become an even bigger nightmare.
 First, he's an eleven year old muggle raised kid.
 Then he becomes The Chosen One and a general badass.
 After his unwilling long term stay in Middle-Earth, he's a Knife Nut, a Master Swordsman and the terror of every bad guy short of Sauron himself - who is noted as being wary, though not in a personal sense, of what Harry is capable of - and has people speaking his name in tones of awe/fear from the tip of Northern Middle Earth to Far Harad.

 In the fic itself, he proceeds to ramp it up even further, wielding Physical God level powers (though he was being powered up for those incidents) and is revealed to be a low level Reality Warper he disregards the basic laws of magic.
 And yes, only his finite power levels and lack of comprehension of exactly how powerful this makes him stops him being a total Game Breaker.